caleorourke/blue/README.md

 ### Prerequisites

+Piccolo requires the latest, stable Ruby package for the following versions:

+* Ruby 1.9.3 (p551)
+* Ruby 2.0.0 (p643)
+* Ruby 2.1.5
+* Ruby 2.2.1

-Piccolo requires __Ruby 1.9.3__ at minimum.
-[Click here](http://www.ruby-lang.org/en/installation) to download and install Ruby.
-If you have Ruby, but aren’t sure which version, run `ruby -v`.
+[Click here](http://www.ruby-lang.org/en/downloads) to download and install Ruby.

+> If you have Ruby, but aren’t sure which version, run `ruby -v`.

 ### Clone and Install